Quick Start¶

 1. Clone and configure¶

-# Edit .env and set at least GITHUB_TOKEN
+Open .env and set at minimum:

 2. Start the stack¶